How Coal Dust Combustion Damages Your Green Sand System — And What to Do About It

 The Additive Nobody Questions

 Every green sand foundry in the world uses a carbon additive.
-Coal dust, sea coal, pitch — some form of lustrous carbon former has been part of the green sand recipe for over a century.
-It works.
-Molten metal enters the mould, the carbon additive combusts, a lustrous carbon gas layer forms between the metal and the sand, and the casting releases cleanly.
+Coal dust, sea coal, pitch — some form of carbon additive has been part of the green sand recipe for over a century.
+The industry has long believed that combustion of these materials produces a protective layer between the molten metal and the sand.
+There are two problems with that belief.

-Because most foundries have never examined what happens after the gas layer forms.
-The combustion that creates the lustrous carbon barrier also triggers a chain reaction that silently degrades your entire sand system — cycle after cycle, shift after shift.
+So why does the recipe seem to work?
+Because most foundries have never examined what happens during the combustion.
+The combustion that the industry treats as the working mechanism is in fact the destructive one — it triggers a chain reaction that silently degrades your entire sand system, cycle after cycle, shift after shift.

 Understanding this chain reaction is the first step toward solving problems that many foundries treat as unavoidable: rising bentonite bills, inconsistent mould properties, and casting defects that seem to come and go without explanation.